-As one of Europe’s highest resorts, Sierra Nevada is a snow-sure resort offering gorgeous long hours of winter sunshine and spectacular skiing.
-You'll enjoy fabulous views of the Atlas Mountains in Morocco while skiing the wide variety of pistes that cater for every type of skier, from beginners to experts.
+As one of Europe’s highest ski resorts, Sierra Nevada is a snow-sure resort and a great ski holiday destination.
+The ski resort offers gorgeous long hours of winter sunshine and spectacular skiing.
+You'll enjoy fabulous views of the Atlas Mountains in Morocco while skiing the wide variety of pistes that cater for every type of skier.

 Resort Altitude: 2,100m